cyberark/identity-demo-nodejs/CyberArk-Identity-Login-Widget-Demo/README.md

 npm install
 node serve.js
 ```
-Open http://localhost:5000 in the browser to interact with Cyberark Identity Login Widget
+Open http://localhost:5000 in the browser to interact with CyberArk Identity Login Widget

 ## Code Maintainers

-Cyberark Identity Team
+CyberArk Identity Team

 <a id="license"></a>
 ## License

-This project is licensed under Apache - see [`LICENSE`](../LICENSE) for more details.
+This project is licensed under Apache License 2.0 - see [`LICENSE`](../LICENSE) for more details.

 Copyright (c) 2021 CyberArk Software Ltd. All rights reserved.